IvanCherepov/customer-support-handbook/problem-customers.md

 * Take a deep breath or a short walk before reply

-Jordan Sissel of the Logstash project coined the phrase: “If a newbie has a bad time, it’s a bug.”While not all of our customers will have a totally smooth experience we can still strive to deliver one that isn’t painful.
+Jordan Sissel of the Logstash project coined the phrase: “If a newbie has a bad time, it’s a bug”.
+While not all of our customers will have a totally smooth experience we can still strive to deliver one that isn’t painful.
 Frustrated customers are a fact of life in the world of customer service and support.
 Often angry customers are less an issue of the product their opening a support issue about and more a product of the rest of their day.
 If someone is having a bad day and etcd loses quorum due to a bug or CoreOS reboots because a customer missed the documentation on locksmith this could just be the final straw which causes an explosion.

 The National Alliance on Mental Illness has a wonderful process for working with individuals in crisis.
-We do not want to imply that any of our customers are mentally ill, only that the LEAP \([http://naminc.org/nn/blet/bunc-de-escalation.ppt](http://naminc.org/nn/blet/bunc-de-escalation.ppt\)\) strategy for de-escalation is a wonderful tool for calming individuals.
+We do not want to imply that any of our customers are mentally ill, only that the LEAP \([http://naminc.org/nn/blet/bunc-de-escalation.ppt](http://naminc.org/nn/blet/bunc-de-escalation.ppt%29\) strategy for de-escalation is a wonderful tool for calming individuals.

 * Listen